By James Eliot, Markets & Finance Editor

 Berkshire’s success can be enhanced through effective tools and practices.
 While this article focuses on investment strategies, having efficient operational tools can streamline decision-making processes.

 These tools complement strategic cash management and investment practices, enhancing overall operational efficiency.
-It’s essential to integrate these tools into your cash management strategy, as there are valuable lessons from long-term cash management experiences.

 Common Mistakes and What to Avoid in Cash Management